Fl4gu1z0wsky/CEH/README.md

 **Risk mitigation** - It can be defined as taking steps to reduce adverse effects.
 There are four types of risk mitigation strategies that hold unique to Business Continuity and Disaster Recovery.

-    - Risk Acceptance: This strategy is a common option when the cost of other risk management options such as avoidance or limitation may outweigh the cost of the risk itself.
+   - **Risk Acceptance**: This strategy is a common option when the cost of other risk management options such as avoidance or limitation may outweigh the cost of the risk itself.
-    - Risk Avoidance: It the opposite of risk acceptance.
+   - **Risk Avoidance**: It the opposite of risk acceptance.
 It is the action that avoids any exposure to the risk whatsoever.
 It the most expensive choice.
-    - Risk Limitation: This strategy limits a company’s exposure by taking some action.
+   - **Risk Limitation**: This strategy limits a company’s exposure by taking some action.
 It is a strategy employing a bit of risk acceptance and a bit of risk avoidance or an average of both.
-    - Risk Transference: It is the involvement of handing risk off to a willing third party.
+   - **Risk Transference**: It is the involvement of handing risk off to a willing third party.